mohit2708/python/Interview_question.md

 Output:- ['BMW', 'Ford', 'Volvo']

 # Parameter Values in sort()
- 1. reverse:- tional. reverse=True will sort the list descending.
+ 1. reverse:- optional. reverse=True will sort the list descending.
 Default is reverse=False
  2. key	Optional.
 A function to specify the sorting criteria(s)

 Example:-